Skip to main content.

 Celia Bland

-Celia Bland, IWT Special Projects Manager, leads IWT workshops nationally and internationally.
+Celia Bland, IWT Associate Director, leads IWT workshops nationally and internationally.
 She is the author of three collections of poetry, most recently, Cherokee Road Kill, illustrated by Kyoko Miyabe (2018).
 She is co-editor of a collection of critical essays about the poetry of Jane Cooper, A Radiance of Attention (U. of Michigan 2019).
 Her essay on teaching poetry, "Dialogic Poetry," appeared in Reflecting Pool: Poets on the Creative Process (SUNY 2018).

 Julia Bloch